University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/variants_clinical/variant_annotation.md

 For example, scores above 30 are 'likely deleterious' and scores below as 'likely benign'.
 Variants with scores over 30 are predicted to be the 0.1% most deleterious possible substitutions in the human genome.

----

-### TASK

-In the questions above, you used some filters to identify the presence of any variants where a stop codon was gained.
-Of the variants, identify their CADD scores and identify the one with the highest score.

----